Acquirer - Rio Tinto; Target Company - Alcan (38.1bn)

 BHP Billiton acquired 100% shares of mining and fertiliser company WMC Resources for $7.3bn in August 2005.
 BHP made a cash offer of A$7.85 ($6.22) a share for the entire issued capital of WMC Resources.

-The acquisition of WMC Resources allowed BHP Billiton to capitalise on its existing nickel and copper businesses and add uranium to its energy product portfolio.
+The acquisition of WMC Resources allowed BHP Billiton to capitalise on its existing nickel and copper businesses, as well as add uranium to its energy product portfolio.

 Acquirer - MMG; Target Company - Xstrata Peru ($5.85bn)